pritzvi/hugo-mock-landing-page-domain-name/USER-STORIES.md

-# User Stories for WorkflowCopy AI
+# User Stories for CopyCat AI

 ## Core Recording Features
 1. As a small business user, I want to record my screen while performing a routine task, so I can create a reusable workflow template that I can share with my team.